topcoderinc/marathon-docker-template/README.md

 4. `test.sh` is run on the final validation dataset (or on a subset of that), using the models generated in the previous step, to verify that the results achieved in step #2 above can be reproduced.

 A note on reproducibility: we are aware that it is not always possible to reproduce the exact same results.
 E.g. if you do online training then the difference in the training environments may result in different number of iterations, meaning different models.
 Also you may have no control over random number generation in certain 3rd party libraries.
 In any case, the results must be statistically similar, and in case of differences you must have a convincing explanation why the same result can not be reproduced.

+## A sample challenge
+For demonstration only, this repository contains code for a hypothetical challenge in which your task is to predict weight of people based on their height.
+To illustrate the task, the `code/data` folder contains a simple training and testing file.
+These files generally need not be part of your submission, in this case this is added only so that you can test the sample code.

+Assume that in this challenge `train.sh` is specified to take a single parameter: the location of a file containing training data.
+In a typical challange this would rather be a folder containg several files that store training data, but for simplicity we have a single training file now.

+Similarly, `test.sh` takes two parameters: path to a testing file (again, in real challenges this is typically a folder) and an output file name.

+Both these scripts forward their parameters to a solution written in Java, and they also pass an internal parameter: the location of a simple 'model' file.
+This demonstrates that the communication between the train and test scrips and the rest of your system is up to you, the testing environment is only interested in whether you comply to the input / output requirements of the train and test scripts.

+During training the `sample.submission.Tester` class calculates linear regression parameters from the provided training data, which is written to `/model/dummy-model.txt` and this will be used during testing by the `sample.submission.Tester` class.
+Make sure that the model files required during testing are already packaged in your submission (or downloaded during building your container), so that testing is possible without running training first.

+### Running the sample
+Build the container from within the `/code` folder by `docker build -t docker-template .`

+Note that the build process makes sure that the Java files get compiled.

+Launch the container with
+`docker run -it docker-template`

+Verify that testing works out of the box.
+Within the container, run `./test.sh ./data/testing.txt ./data/solution.csv`

+This should create a `solution.csv` file within the `/data` folder.
+This should be identical that is already present in the submission's `/solution` folder.

+Verify that training works:
+`./train.sh ./data/training.txt`

+This should overwrite the `/model/dummy-model.txt` file, so subsequent testing will use the new model instead of the one shipped with the submission.